ungive/discord-music-presence/documentation/installation-instructions.md

 ## Which download should I choose?

 Are you on Windows?
-Simply pick the `exe` download, this should be the easiest to install!
+Simply pick the "Installer" download, this should be the easiest to install.

 On Mac you need to check if you're using an Intel or an Apple Silicon Mac first.
 Click the Apple logo in the top left of your screen,